 Sleeping tablets are not usually advised

-The main types of sleeping tablets are in a class of medicines called benzodiazepines, or in a class of medicines called Z medicines.
+The main types of sleeping tablets are in a class of medicines called benzodiazepines, and a class called Z drugs.
 In the past, sleeping tablets were commonly prescribed.
 However, they have been shown to have problems, and are now not commonly prescribed.